ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 The `sign_protected` field is provided by the TS, see {{countersign_headers}} below.
 This field is included in the Receipt contents to enable the Verifier to re-construct `Countersign_structure`, as specified by the tree algorithm.

-By convention, the TS always provides am empty `external_aad`: a zero-length bytestring.
+By convention, the TS always provides an empty `external_aad`: a zero-length bytestring.

 Procedure for reconstruction of Countersign_structure: